okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/main/saml2/submit.md

     >**Note:** Okta only supports single logout requests.

-* **Do you require a default relay state**: The default relay state is the page where your users land after they successfully sign on.
+* **Do you require a default relay state**: The default relay state is the page where your users land after they successfully sign in.
 If you have this configured, enter a specific application resource for an IdP-initiated Single Sign-On (SSO) scenario.

 #### Review info